Rika290/Snowflake_Ecommerce_Analytics/README.md

  - Dimension Tables: DimCustomer, DimProduct, and DimSeller — store customer, product, and seller details.
  - Relationships are defined through primary–foreign key mappings (customer_id, product_id, seller_id, order_id) for consistent referential integrity.

-Below is the data warehouse schema for the project:
+📘 Below is the data model used for this project:
 ![Data Model](images/data_model.jpg)

 Here’s a snapshot of the data table from the project: